markoengelman/AsyncAwaitWrapper/README.md

 }
 ```
 ## How to use
-- For demostrantion how to use check provided Unit Tests with usage demonstration.
+- Check provided [composer](AsyncAwaitTests/AsyncAwaitTests+HelpersWithUsageExample/UsersNamesLoaderComposer.swift) with demonstration how to use.